Brothers of Metal: History

 Brothers of Metal was formed in 2012 with a vision to create "true metal".
 A night of drinking led to the creation of their first song, "Son of Odin".
 The band self-released their debut album, Prophecy of Ragnarök, in April 2017.
 It was re-released in November 2018 via AFM Records.

 The band's second album, Emblas Saga, was released on 10 January 2020 via AFM Records.
 Prior to the album, the three singles "Njord", "One", and "Brothers Unite" were released.
 In support of the new album, the band went on a European tour titled The Pagan Thor Tour 2020 in January, co-headlining with Italian folk metal band Elvenking.
 Throughout 2020 and 2021, the band released music videos for multiple songs featured on Emblas Saga.

-In March 2022, the band released the single "The Other Son of Odin".

 Following the lift of all COVID-19 restrictions in Sweden, Brothers of Metal played their first show in more than two years in Stockholm on 27 March 2022.

 In summer 2022, the band played at Wacken Open Air for the first time.

 In September 2022, Brothers of Metal toured the UK and Ireland as support for British power metal band Gloryhammer for their Fly Away Tour 2022.

-In December 2022, the band released a lyric video for new single "Berserkir".

 In early 2024, Brothers of Metal supported Gloryhammer and Beast in Black on their Glory and the Beast double headline tour in Europe.

 On 21 June 2024, the band released a music video for the song "Heavy Metal Viking", the first single of the upcoming album Fimbulvinter, which was announced on the same day.
-A lyric video for the single "Nanna's Fate" was released on 16 August, and on 27 September, the band released a music video for the title track of the upcoming album,.
+A lyric video for the single "Nanna's Fate" was released on 16 August, and on 27 September, the band released a music video for the title track of the upcoming album.

 On 30 August 2024, German medieval metal group Saltatio Mortis released the single "Fire and Ore", which featured all three Brothers of Metal vocalists.
 The release was accompanied by a lyric video.

 The band's third studio album, Fimbulvinter, was released on 1 November 2024 via AFM Records.
 The album includes "The Other Son of Odin" and "Berserkir", which were originally released as singles in 2022.